manulera/poster_synbio_biochemical_society_2024/content2.md

 * 🔍 **Private sequence database for your lab** 🔍
   * Ancestry and progeny of all resources.
-  * Rich queries:
-    * Alleles of a certain gene
-    * Plasmids with a given marker
+  * Rich queries (e.g., alleles of a certain gene, plasmids with a given marker)
 * 🧫 **Strain and cell line support** 🧫
   * Genotypes as arrays of alleles.
   * Alleles as cloning strategies starting from wt locus.